-Explorientation is an exciting time for new students.
-It is an opportunity to meet new people, prepare for classes, and get connected to resources.
-At Columbia College we pride ourselves in building a happy, healthy, and connected community.
-That process starts before classes begin.
-If you are a transfer or international student, be sure to attend the orientation events catered to your specific population and then join us for the other orientation festivities on campus.
-New and Transfer Students, make it a point to check out all of the Explorientation activities including Cougar Day Trips.
-The activities are planned with your success in mind.
+Welcome Week is an exciting time for new students.
+It is an opportunity to meet new people, prepare for classes and get connected to resources.
+Transfer and international students should plan to attend the Welcome Week events catered to your specific population.
+Watch out for Welcome Week activities.
+The activities are planned with your success and connections in mind.

-Columbia College’s New & Transfer Student Online Orientation is your one-stop shop in making sure you are prepared for the start of classes.
+Columbia College’s New & Transfer Student Online Orientation is your one-stop shop to make sure you are prepared for the start of classes.
 It is a comprehensive look at getting started, preparing for classes, and getting and staying connected.
 The Online Orientation contains valuable information for new students and can be used as a resource throughout your entire first-year experience.